IBM/ibmi-oss-examples/nodejs/loopback/todo-list/README.md

 ## Installing ODBC driver
 `yum install unixODBC-devel`

+For more details about how to enable the ODBC driver on IBM i, please refer to this manual -- https://www.ibm.com/support/pages/odbc-driver-ibm-i-pase-environment

 # Install
 In the root of the todo-list directory, call `npm i` to install the dependencies.